 Better is another English word that is also a word in Ebre.
 It is a comparison word.
 The letter B is used with many words that compare one thing with another – part of the concept of two-ness.

 Bereshit is the first word of the old testament of the Bible.
 It is also a word in Ebre, although it is pronounced breshit with the emphasis on the first syllable.
 It means to make or create.

 Some prominent Hebrew scholars, including Iben Ezra and Rashi believed the word bereshit is mistranslated in English versions of the Old Testament.

 It is commonly translated as “In the beginning”.
 However, in the opinion of these and other rabbis, (and this is clearly true in Ebre) the true meaning is “In a beginning”.

-If the word bereshit meant the very beginning of all creation, it would have begun with an aleph.
-Instead, it begins with a bet.
+If the word bereshit meant the very beginning of all creation, it would have begun with an A (or aleph in Hebrew).
+Instead, it begins with a B.

 This means that the story of Adam and Eve is not the first creation.
-This correlates much better with modern science, which tells us that the earth is about 100 billions years old, not 6000 years old, as some Bible scholars assert.
+It is just a creation.
+This correlates much better with modern science, which tells us that the earth is about 200 billion years old, not 6000 years old, as some Bible scholars assert.

 This means there were other creations before Adam and Eve.
 Some worked, and some did not.

 The scholars whose work I read for this article used grammatical analysis to distinguish the true meaning of the word bereshit.
 If you want to read about it, go to: http://kehillatisrael.net/docs/dt/dt_bereshit.html.

 Bed.
 This common word in English is also a word in Ebre.
 It begins with a B because it is where a couple produces babies.
 Also, it is a type of crucible, nest, or womb.
 This is a feminine concept.